-Check out these 35 strategic holiday marketing tips, and tap into the massive online shopping potential of the 2020 season.
+Check out these 35 strategic holiday marketing tips, and tap into the massive online shopping potential of the holiday season.

-Bookmark this article now, so you don’t miss out on tips, examples, ideas, and information that can make your 2020holiday campaigns a success!
+Bookmark this article now, so you don’t miss out on tips, examples, ideas, and information that can make your holiday campaigns a success!

 How Covid Will Affect Holiday Shopping